rebelot/kanagawa.nvim/README.md

             fujiWhite = "#FFFFFF",
         },
         theme = {
-            -- change specific usages for a certain theme or all of them wave = {
+            -- change specific usages for a certain theme, or for all of them wave = {
                 ui = {
                     float = {